Republic of the Floridas: Background

-Gregor MacGregor
+Preparation by Gregor MacGregor

 Gregor MacGregor was a Scotsman who had fought during the Peninsular War before heading to South America and fighting for the revolutionaries in the Spanish American wars of independence.
 He was also a confidence trickster and likely viewed the annexation of Florida as a worthwhile investment.
 On top of land investments, MacGregor also wished to become a governor in Florida, to further increase his prestige and wealth.

 In early February 1817, MacGregor arrived in Baltimore, Maryland, and began to gather political and financial support to “wrest Florida from Spain” and embolden “the existing disposition of the people in that section to confederate with the United States” until a more “favorable time for their admission into the Union.”
 He intended to use a private force so that the United States could add Florida to its holdings while avoiding responsibility for an invasion.
 He also had commissions and claimed to be fighting on behalf of Venezuela and Mexico, further obfuscating his intentions and that of the United States.
 MacGregor eventually gathered a force of roughly 150 men, mostly from Charleston.
 Some were veterans from the War of 1812 but most were simply mercenaries.
 Before taking his small force down into the Florida territory, MacGregor sent an agent in disguise to sow fear amongst the citizens of Amelia Island and the garrison at Fort San Carlos.
 The agent spoke of an "army of 1,000 men" that would easily sweep aside the defending troops.
 The propaganda worked and many citizens fled their homes before MacGregor had even embarked on his campaign.

-Invasion and conquest of Amelia Island
+Invasion and occupation of Amelia Island

 On June 29, 1817, MacGregor and his men sailed into the harbor at Fernandina at the northern end of Amelia Island.
 After disembarking, MacGregor and 55 musketeers surrounded Fort San Carlos and the garrison surrendered without a shot fired.
 Following the capture of the fort, MacGregor had the "Green Cross of Florida" flag run up and released the Spanish garrison, who brought the news of the fort's capture to Governor Coppinger.
 The governor, in turn, had the garrison's commander arrested for losing the fort without a fight.
 In July, a Spanish force advanced on Amelia island but was repulsed by the guns on MacGregor's vessels anchored in the harbor.
 However, as soon as MacGregor tried to deploy one of his ships out of Amelia Island, it was overtaken by a Spanish vessel and nearly all of the American crew were killed.

-Due to setbacks, the revolutionary forces suffered from deseretions and by August 1817 were reduced to less than one hundred men.
+Due to setbacks, the revolutionary forces suffered from desertions and by August 1817 were reduced to less than one hundred men.
 At the same time, local citizens were becoming increasingly unwelcoming to MacGregor and his forces.